zhiweigu2000/Job-finding/Machine Learning.md

 - Homoscedasticity: The variance of residual is the same for any value of X.

 - Independence: Observations are independent of each other.
+Multicollinearity could cause coefficients to flip sign.
+Test with VIF

-- Normality: For any fixed value of X, Y is normally distributed, if data is not normal, apply transformation
+- Normality: For any fixed value of X, Y is normally distributed.
+If data is not normal, apply transformation.
+Test with QQ plot

 2. Advantages